jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 $$E[Y(u) \vert T(u) = B] - E[Y(u) \vert T(u) = A] = E[Y_B(u)] - E[Y_A(u)] = D$$

-and we can conduct valid causal inference.
+We eliminate potential biases and ensure that we can conduct valid causal inference.

 Essentially we randomize so that the responses we see are independent of the treatment type.

+## Replication
+Replication allows researchers to obtain precise (less variable) estimates of the mean.
+Increasing the number of replicates is one way of reducing the random error.

-## Analysis-Based Design
+## Blocking
-For designs that require blocks, we can do a restricted randomization scheme.
-Blocking is often done to account for known sources of variation.

-Analyses should be analyzed based on how the data was designed.
-Failing to do so may lead to biased results.
+Blocking accounts for nuisance factors that may contribute to the random error.
+By accounting for block variability, we can decrease the unaccounted error variability and make tests more powerful.

 ## Confounding
 If we do not randomize experiments, we may have confounding.
 Confounding occurs when additional (observed or unobserved) factors ($$Z$$) that are associated with both $$X$$ and $$Y$$ and induce misalignment between the observed association and the true causal relationship.